compute ptm/atom command

 Results are stored in the per-atom array in the following order:

-The type is a number from 0 to 8.
+The type is a number from -1 to 8.
 The rmsd is a positive real number.
 The interatomic distance is computed from the scale factor in the RMSD equation.
 The (qw,qx,qy,qz) parameters represent the orientation of the local structure in quaternion form.
 The reference coordinates for each template (from which the orientation is determined) can be found in the ptm_constants.h file in the PTM source directory.
+For atoms that are not within the compute group-ID, all values are set to zero.

 This fix is part of the USER-PTM package.
 It is only enabled if LAMMPS was built with that package.
 See the Build package doc page for more info.